newrelic/rpm_contrib/README.md

 This adds basic instrumentation to the `run` and `results` method of Ultrasphinx::Search

 You can disable it with `disable_ultrasphinx` in your newrelic.yml file.

-### Thinking Sphinx instrumentation

-This adds instrumentation to the `initialize` and `results` method of ThinkingSphinx::Search

-You can disable it with `disable_thinking_sphinx` in your newrelic.yml file.

 ### Workling